n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.embeddingsawsbedrock.md

 ///

 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/embeddings-awsbedrock/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [Amazon Bedrock integrations](https://n8n.io/integrations/embeddings-awsbedrock/){:target=_blank .external-link} page.
 ///

 --8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"

 ## Node parameters

-* Model
+**Model**: the model to use to generate the embedding.
+Learn more about available models in the [Amazon Bedrock documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html){:target=_blank .external-link}.

 ## Related resources